Baboy PHPigs

 • Water for the sow.
 Fresh, clean, ad libitum.
 Dehydrated sows have weaker contractions and produce less milk.
 Nipple drinker or clean bucket.

-If you're breeding regularly, read our guides on when a gilt is ready to breed and how to tell if your pig is pregnant for the full reproductive cycle.
+If you're breeding regularly, read our guides on how to tell when your sow is in heat and how to tell if your pig is pregnant for the full reproductive cycle leading up to this day.

 Step-by-Step: How to Assist